 When the work of throwing shuttles, swinging the beat and working the treadles with one’s feet is done, the job is far from over: we manually wind the finished fabric onto rollers for every 30cm of weaving, and ensure that the bobbin is changed for every coloured line.

 This is our passion, and the craft of which we’re proud.
 We think that the rhythm of a flying shuttle at work is the sweetest sound in our Weavery.

-When the fabric has been cut from the loom and onto rollers, it’s ready to be cut to size and sewn into shape, becoming our products.
+When the fabric has been cut from the loom rollers, it’s ready to be cut to size and sewn into shape, becoming our products.
 Each item is then pre-shrunk with a hot wash and tumble-dry, and ironed.
-Labels are sewn in, and a process of meticulous quality control commences: we pride ourselves on our finished products, so we examine each one to ensure that what you receive is perfect.
+A process of meticulous quality control commences: we pride ourselves on our finished products, so we examine each one to ensure that what you receive is perfect.

 Barrydale Hand Weavers is, as our name suggests, at its core about the craftspeople behind the products.
 Our team has been growing with the business for years, developing their skills and creating textiles we’re proud to share with our customers.

 The base material of mats and rugs are the edges of cotton fabric, cut from industrial looms.
 They’re “waste” – a by-product of their weaving patterns – but for us, this raw material is an invaluable ingredient for upcycling.
 The material is delivered to us on pallets, in large bails, or in bags and when it’s received it’s usually natural colour, and sometimes coloured: we don’t get to specify, as this is whatever the industrial fabric manufacturers don’t want.